Latest Insight

 Comparing the U.S. RFS program with similar programs in other countries can provide insights into best practices and potential improvements.
 For instance, the European Union's Renewable Energy Directive (RED) has its own set of rules and targets for renewable fuel use.

 The renewable fuels market is highly dynamic, with regulatory changes and market forces impacting RIN prices and compliance strategies.
-Businesses must stay informed and consider hedging strategies to manage risks associated with RIN markets.
+Businesses must stay informed and consider hedge strategies to manage risks associated with RIN markets.

 ^